untko/SPA/README.md

 # Single-Page Applications

-This is a collection of single-page applications (SPAs) that I have built/curated.
+This is a collection of single-page applications (SPAs) that I've made/curated.

 ## [SVG Editor](svg_editor.html)